Utah Administrative Code

 (c) Herd purity certification papers issued by another state agency.

-(3) Genetic purity records must be kept on file and presented to the inspector at the time elk are brought into the state and also each year during the license renewal process.
+(3) Genetic purity records must be kept on file and presented to the inspector at the time elk are brought into the state. process.

-(4) Any elk identified as having red deer genetic influence shall be destroyed, or immediately removed from the state.
+(4) Any elk identified as having red deer genetic factor shall be destroyed, or immediately removed from the state.

 (1) Only domesticated elk will be allowed to enter and be kept on any elk farm in Utah.